 Generally speaking, powder shapes fall into three categories: one-dimensional, two-dimensional, and three-dimensional.
 The shape of the powder particle affects the applications that are appropriate.
 For example, flake-shaped metal powders are viable as additives in cosmetics and industrial inks, while spherical particles are optimal for selective laser melting (SLM), a form of additive manufacturing.
 Sometimes different powder shapes are mixed to create a specific attribute or to save money.

 How can metal powders be used?

 PMT has identified more than 150 systems and processes that use metal powders, with applications in a diverse set of industries from aerospace to consumer electronics.
-The list of applications continues expand as companies innovate, developing new products and applications that drive powder metal technology to previously unimagined heights.
+The list continues to expand as companies innovate, developing new products and applications that drive powder metallurgy to previously unimagined heights.